Information for new international students

 Here at The Tavistock and Portman NHS Foundation Trust we have a long and valued tradition of offering training to mental health professionals from overseas.
 We are proud to both invite students from across the world to our base in London, and also to deliver education across the globe in different settings.

 At the Tavistock and Portman we welcome students from around the globe.
-If you are from a European Union country and are currently studying with us, or about to begin one of our courses, you may have a number of questions or concerns around Brexit.
+If you are joining us for study in 2020, you may have some queries relating to our online study and your residence.
+If you are from a European Union country and are currently studying with us, or about to begin one of our courses, you may also have a number of questions or concerns around Brexit.

 We are able to sponsor international students to apply for a Tier 4 Visa, where they meet the UK Visas and Immigration pre-determined criteria.
 When you apply for your course, you must let us know if you are an international student and will require a Tier 4 visa.
-Please see our guidance notes here.
 The Tier 4 visa process is governed by the UK Government and regulations are subject to change.
 We strongly advise that you keep up to date with the rules and regulations via the UKVI website.

 Once you have been accepted onto a course, we will start the process of issuing you with your CAS number which you will need in order to apply for a Tier 4 visa.

-Please note that your visa application can take up to 3 months from the date you apply, so we strongly recommend international applicants requiring a visa submit their application as soon as possible and no later than 17 June 2019.
+Please note that your visa application can take up to 3 months from the date you apply, so for courses starting in September, we strongly recommend international applicants requiring a visa submit their application as soon as possible and no later than end of June.

-The UK Visas and Immigration website has a lot of information for international students.
+The UK Visas and Immigration website and the UK Council for International Student Affairs (UKCISA) have a lot of information for international students.

 If you require further information about our visa process, please contact our overseas student office.